1757 - French expedition against Fort William Henry

 The French expedition of the previous winter against Fort William Henry had deprived the British from all the flotilla which they intended to use to invade Canada.
 The French could now consider an offensive action in the area of Lake Saint-Sacrement (present-day Lake George) at the beginning of the Spring.

 By June, the best British and colonial troops had been drawn from the frontier to take part to Loudoun's expedition against Louisbourg.
 However, unknown to the British, a huge expedition was being prepared by the French against Fort William Henry.
 Despite the food shortage in Nouvelle-France, the French had gathered enough provisions in Montréal and along the Richelieu River to feed 8,000 men for 40 days.
 Nearly 1,000 Indians were already encamped in Montréal.
-About 800 Mission Indians from Deux-Montagnes, Caughnawaga and Sault-Saint-Louis were also being been mustered.
+About 800 Mission Indians from Deux-Montagnes, Caughnawaga and Sault-Saint-Louis were also being mustered.

 On July 3, the Chevalier de Lévis left Montréal for Saint-Jean on the Richelieu where the French army was assembling.
-Meanwhile, Canadians and Indians were moving by detachments up Lake Champlain.
+Meanwhile, Canadiens and Indians were moving by detachments up Lake Champlain.
 Daily, fleets of bateaux and canoes brought these forces to Fort Carillon.

 On July 4, Lévis left Saint-Jean for Carillon with 4 battalions.

-Since the Canadian had to return home for the harvests and Indian of the West had to return to their villages before winter, the entire expedition had to be completed by the end of August.
+Since the Canadien had to return home for the harvests and Indian of the West had to return to their villages before winter, the entire expedition had to be completed by the end of August.
 Therefore, preparations of the French army were urged on with the utmost energy.

 On July 12, the portage road was completed.
 Provisions, camp equipage, ammunition, cannon, and bateaux were dragged by gangs of men up the road from the camp of Lévis to the head of the rapids.
 Troops were transferred to Lake Saint-Sacrement at night so that the portage road could be used freely during the day for the transportation of material and equipment.
 The same day, M. Marin arrived with 400 Indians.

-On July 15, Lévis sent out Marin with his 400 Indians, 150 Canadians and 300 other men to reconnoitre Fort Edward and to screen the French manoeuvres at the portage to Lake Saint-Sacrement.
+On July 15, Lévis sent out Marin with his 400 Indians, 150 Canadiens and 300 other men to reconnoitre Fort Edward and to screen the French manoeuvres at the portage to Lake Saint-Sacrement.
 Marin met a British detachment of some 100 men about 1 km from the fort.
 The Indians put them to flight, killed some of them and took 4 prisoners.
 Marin then advanced up to Fort Edward and fusilladed for half an hour before retiring to his bateaux on the Chicot River.
-In this affair, Marin lost only 1 Canadian killed and 5 Indians wounded.
+In this affair, Marin lost only 1 Canadien killed and 5 Indians wounded.

 On July 18, the Marquis de Montcalm and Governor Vaudreuil arrived at Carillon with more Indians and the rest of the Compagnies Franches de la Marine were converged into a single battalion for the purpose of this campaign.
 Militia were also organised into brigades.
 Additional war-parties were sent out to screen the French army.